Clinton in Libya to cement post-Gaddafi ties

 Clinton's visit was secret prior to her arrival in Tripoli and marked by tight security.
 U.S. officials said Clinton would discuss Libya's plans for political transition with NTC chairman Mustafa Abdel Jalil, de facto prime minister Mahmoud Jibril and Ali Tarhouni, who holds both the finance and oil portfolios.

-A senior U.S. official traveling with Clinton told reporters Clinton would discuss security while stressing the importance of the NTC sticking to its plan for an eight-month timeline toward elections once the country is fully under its control.
+A senior U.S. official travelling with Clinton told reporters Clinton would discuss security while stressing the importance of the NTC sticking to its plan for an eight-month timeline towards elections once the country is fully under its control.

 "The important thing is to be able to show the Libyan people that there is momentum," the official said.
 "We're pushing the (NTC) to be able to show the Libyan people that they're serious in their commitments to transition, that they're serious in their commitments to rule of law, that they're serious about getting to those elections."

-The United States has contributed a total of about $140 million in aid to Libya since the start of the uprising.
+The United States has contributed a total of about $140 million (89 million pounds) in aid to Libya since the start of the uprising.
 Clinton was expected to unveil funding for several more initiatives.

-She will increase to about $40 million the U.S. contribution toward Libya's effort to track down and destroy weapons including shoulder-fired anti-aircraft missiles that western officials fear could fall into militant hands.
+She will increase to about $40 million the U.S. contribution towards Libya's effort to track down and destroy weapons including shoulder-fired anti-aircraft missiles that western officials fear could fall into militant hands.

 Libya was thought to have had about 20,000 such missiles when the war against Gaddafi began in February.
 While large numbers were destroyed in NATO air strikes, experts believe many are still unaccounted for and NATO countries have said there is an urgent need to track them down.